 - 24. A student may be condoned by the Board of Examiners once in one module where the student has:

 - (1) achieved a mark in the range 35%-39%; and,

 - (2) has no other fail marks; and

 - (3) has otherwise met the intended learning outcomes of the module.

 - 25. Condonation shall not be applied to:

 - (1) programmes of fewer than 120 credits;

 - (2) modules greater than 30 credits;

 - (3) modules comprising a research project;

-- (4) modules listed as core21 or otherwise excluded in the programme regulations.
+- (4) modules listed as core26 or otherwise excluded in the programme regulations.

-21 Core modules shall be specified in the Programme Regulations at the time of validation.
+26 Core modules shall be specified in the Programme Regulations at the time of validation.
 Core modules are different to compulsory modules which may be condoned, if permitted by the Programme Regulations (e.g. level 4 modules).

-- 26. Condonation may be granted prior to the final Board of Examiners where: - (1) the student has exhausted all permitted attempts at the assessment and would otherwise be required to withdraw permanently from the University; or, - (2) the student's progression to the next stage of the programme would be delayed and the student elects to be condoned in the failed module.
+- 26. Condonation may be granted prior to the final Board of Examiners where: - (1) the student has exhausted all permitted attempts at the assessment and would otherwise be required to withdraw permanently from the University; or, - (2) the student's progression to the next stage of the programme would be delayed and the student elects to be condoned in the failed module. - 27.
+If a student chooses to have the mark condoned after their first attempt, they will not be permitted to then re-sit it at a later stage if permitted by programme regulations.